HAIROUN/NLA NORTH EAST FOOTBALL RESULTS - NBC SVG

-In Group “B” of the HAIROUN/National Lotteries Authority North East Football League, Langley Park defeated North Union 2-nil at the Chili Playing Field, in Georgetown.
-Dwayne Cupid and Shaville Barker were the goal scorers.
+Yesterday afternoon, in Group “B” of the HAIROUN/National Lotteries Authority North East Football League, Owia defeated North Union 2-1 at the Chili Playing Field, in Georgetown.

-Chapmans hammered Fancy 9-nil in a Group “A” match.
-Brandon Johnson netted four of the goals, while Shorn Browne and Saeed Dabreo scored two each, and Shemron Phillips (1).
+Rodney Thomas and Odayne Hoyte scored a goal each for Owia, while Steven Warren netted for North Union.

-Sandy Bay continued their impressive form as they defeated Spring Village 3-1.
-Christlee Ballantyne, Keithson Pope and Kimron Ostment netted a goal each for Sandy Bay, and Kadeem Duncan scored the goal for Spring Village.
+The Club Championship of the League will begin this afternoon at 4:15, when DESCO meet Brownstown United in their Group “A” preliminary match also at the Chili Playing Field.

 Advertisement